wonderbird/TestProcessWrapper/README.md

 ### Prerequisites

-To compile, test and run this project the latest [.NET Core SDK](https://dotnet.microsoft.com/download) is required on your machine.
+To compile, test and run this project the latest [.NET SDK](https://dotnet.microsoft.com/download) is required on your machine.
 For calculating code metrics I recommend [metrix++](https://github.com/metrixplusplus/metrixplusplus).
 This requires python.